 Application Deadline: March 8, 2019

-Mobiloil Credit Union offers the “Investing in You” $20,000 Scholarship each year to its members who are graduating high school.
-Eligible participants include graduating high school seniors who are members of Mobiloil Credit Union and plan to seek advanced education at an accredited higher education institution.
+Mobiloil Credit Union offers eight “Investing in You” Scholarship totalling $20,000 each year to its members who are graduating high school.
+Eligible participants must be graduating high school seniors who are members of Mobiloil Credit Union and plan to seek advanced education at an accredited higher education institution.
 (Not a member?
 Join Mobiloil Credit Union today and be eligible to participate.
 Membership is open to anyone who lives, works, worships or attends school in Jefferson, Orange, Hardin, Jasper, Newton, Tyler, Chambers and Liberty counties.)
-This year, eligible participants may apply to all three of the following categories: Essay ($1,500), Video ($1,000), and Photo ($500).
-A minimum of two scholarships will be awarded in each category.
-The total number of awards given will be determined based on the amount of entries received in each category.
-The application form is available in the Counselors’ Office or on the Mobiloil Website.
+This year, eligible participants must submit a letter of recommenation, a brief biography, and a 300-500 word essay to answer two questions.
+The application form is available on the Mobiloil Website.

 - LOCAL SCHOLARSHIPS

 Deadline: Friday, March 8, 2019 (Friday before Spring Break) to Counselor’s Office